akshayjshah/blog/posts/automating-gmail-with-appsscript.md

 the editor by going to "Edit," then "Current project's triggers," and finally "Add Trigger" in the bottom right.

-## Simple: Mark Archived Threads Read
+## Simple: mark archived threads read

 The simplest bits of my email automation work on one thread at a time, with no further context required: for example, I use a small function to make sure that